brainybryan69/tp/docs/UserGuide.md

     * **Negative amount** (e.g., `-50`): *EXPENSE* transaction
 * [See Transaction Amount](#transaction-amounts) for more details.
 * Transactions are displayed below email addresses and above [follow-ups](#follow-up-management-commands).
+* The `AMOUNT` can be a decimal number.
+* All values are rounded off to 2 decimal places before being saved

 </div>